 artist statement

-Since becoming a mother of two young children, these pursuits have found expression in my depictions of the tender rituals and pandemonium of parenthood.
+Since becoming a mother of three young children, these pursuits have found expression in my depictions of the tender rituals and pandemonium of parenthood.
 Through subjects like messy playpens, doodling children or wedding rings, my work hints at the intersection of ritual and play, monotony and delight in fundamental human relationships.

 Materials and Motherhood

-Recently my materials have expanded to include wool sourced from local sheep farms, and domestic detritus like dryer lint and clippings of my children’s hair.
-I am also felting pieces in my washing machine with regular laundry loads.
-This is a way to acknowledge the “invisible”, slow labor that accompanies my role as full-time caregiver and homemaker, and “make seen” the efforts of parents who are primary caregivers to young children.
-I want to treat mothering as a serious subject for art-making, and expand the maternal lens beyond its carefully curated forms found on social media.
+My approach to fibers is informed by my background in oil painting, with a focus on wool felting and tapestry weaving.
+My materials include wool sourced from local sheep farms, and domestic detritus like dryer lint and clippings of my children’s hair.
+I also felt pieces in my washing machine with our family's laundry to acknowledge the “invisible”, slow labor that accompanies my role as full-time caregiver and homemaker.
+I want to treat mothering as a serious subject for art-making and “make seen” the efforts of parents who are primary caregivers to young children.

 Inspirations